Henri-Mikael-Korpela/raqiya-retrocipher/README.md

 Currently, it is intended to support compilation to MIPS assembly only.

 The compiler has a particular use case: to help out reverse engineering Spyro the Dragon and then port it to PC and Linux.
 See [OpenSpyro](https://github.com/Henri-Mikael-Korpela/open-spyro) for more information about the project.

+## About the documentation

+This documentation is a work in progress.
+It may contain information about how the language works, which may not be implemented yet.

+## Built-in types

+- Boolean: `Bool` - With values `true` and `false`.
+- Character: `Charu8` - "u8" indicates a character that can be stored in an unsigned 8-bit integer (basically ASCII-compatible character).
+- Integer: `I8 I16 I32 U8 U16 U32` - Each number stands for number of bits they can hold.
+- String: `StrNull` - "null" indicates that a string is null-terminated (character `\0` at the end of string value).

+Currently, there is no support for 64-bit integers, because 64-bit integers are not (probably) needed for dealing with assembly on MIPS R3000 CPU.